 Then add it back to the oven uncovered to cook for another 15 minutes.
 The greens will be pretty liquidy at this point so an extra 15 minutes will help some of that liquid cook off and thicken.

-You could eat these greens as a side dish or Betsy and I made a meal out of them and just served them over rice.
+You could eat these Cast Iron Collard Greens as a side dish or Betsy and I made a meal out of them and just served them over rice.

 They are grate sprinkled with some Parmesan cheese and a good dash of hot sauce.